-Interest income is calculated based on the balance sheet amount of financial assets except for these that are impaired due to credit risk.
+Interest income is calculated using the effective interest rate based on the balance sheet amount of financial assets except for these that are impaired due to credit risk.
 At the moment of recognition of financial assets impairment (reclassification of a financial asset to Stage 3), interest income is accrued on the net value of the financial asset and is recognized at the interest rate used to discount future cash flows for the purposes of measuring impairment.

-2.10.
+2.9.
 Net fee and commission income